+The two species of lice that impact horses are Haematopinus asini (H asini), the horse sucking type, and Damalinia equi (D equi), the horse biting type.
+Both types of lice are seen around the world.
 The only type of louse that favors another species is those found on poultry and these very occasionally affect some horses.
 The lice are transferred from horse to horse by direct contact or through shared brushes, blankets, and equipment.

 Sometimes, one or two horses within a herd will be more infested than the others.
 The others may or may not have lice, but the individuals that the lice seem to like will be more affected.
 A horse that is very badly infested with lice will become very run down and the blood loss may actually cause anemia.
 Winter and early spring are when lice are most evident, as the horse has a long hair coat for the lice to live in.
 Lice don't like the sunshine, so they may disappear in the summertime.

-Knowing whether the lice are the 'dander snacking' or 'blood-sucking' variety will help to determine what treatment to follow to get rid of them.
+Knowing whether the lice are the dander snacking or blood-sucking variety will help to determine what treatment to follow to get rid of them.
 Sucking lice are gray, whereas chewing lice are brownish.
 You will be able to see the lice and their nits in the horse's hair although you might not be able to see their color without a microscope.

 The first step is to treat the horse itself with either a topical powder or a veterinarian administered medication.
-Common treatments are permethrin based dust, shampoo or rinse.
+Common treatments are permethrin based dust, shampoo, or rinse.
 Be cautious with applying treatment to any skin that may be irritated as that can cause further problems.
 The powder to treat lice is relatively innocuous, but it's still a good idea to try not to inhale it, and to wash up after you apply it.

 During the winter months when your horse has a long coat, brush frequently to remove dander and check under any blankets frequently.
-If you bring a new horse home, it should be kept separate to see if there are any problems that might get passed on to the resident herd.
+If you bring a new horse home, it should be kept separate from other horses to see if there are any problems that might get passed on to the resident herd.
 It's a good idea that each horse has their own brushes and equipment because shared grooming tools and blankets can spread many skin problems like lice, ringworm, and mange.